 - Jack and Pumpkin are our 2 cats that love to prowl around the Garden.
 Jack is particularly fat, loves finding mice, and will follow you everywhere around the garden until he gets fed.
 Pumpkin is black and orange and keeps to herself most of the time.

-- In just 1 week, the Youth Garden Summer Camp puts on a full scale garden-themed play at Moab’s Historic Star Hall each year during “Theatre Week.”
+- In just 1 week, the Youth Garden Summer Camp puts on a full scale garden-themed play at Moab’s Historic Star Hall each year during “Theater Week.”

 - Through our summer program, we have watched 100s of Moab’s youth grow up at the Youth Garden Project

 - We sell approximately 100 different varieties of vegetables, flowers, herbs, perennials, and bare root fruit trees at our annual plant sale!